fragcolor-xyz/shards/docs/docs/learn/shards/primer/coding-with-shards.md

      :Times 5)
     ```

-We can eliminate the use of `->` and make the code more readable by defining a new shard named `msg-one-to-five`.
+We can replace the use of `->` above with `defshards` to make the count from 1 to 5 code reusable and factor it out under a new shard called `msg-one-to-five`.

 === "Code"